 From Jennifer: What's your spark?

 A spark is very special.
-According to Search Institute, sparks are interests or passions a person carries within that light a fire in their lives.
+According to Search Institute, sparks are interests or passions that light a fire in a person's life.
 Spark expresses the core of who a person is and how they want to engage with the world around them.
-It’s what brings joy and hope.
+Sparks bring joy and hope.

 Isn’t that beautiful?